nashville-software-school/front-end-curriculum/31-local-weather/README.md

 **given** a user wants to view weather information<br/>
 **when** the user visits your application<br/>
-**then** they should be presented with an authentication mechanism that allows login via Google, Twitter, Facebook, or Github
+**then** they should be presented with an authentication mechanism that allows login via Google, Twitter, Facebook, or Github.
+Pick one, at a minimum, but if you want to add all, that would be impressive.

 **given** a user wants to view weather information<br/>
 **when** the user visits your initial view<br/>